TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 image and text inputs, should also be effective, if not more so.

 For the shared Transformer encoder, we decide to only use a single Transformer layer, as we want to keep the model size manageable.
-For comarison, VLMo and BEiT-3 use two Transformer layers for the shared encoder @vlmo @beit3.
+For comparison, VLMo and BEiT-3 use two Transformer layers for the shared encoder @vlmo @beit3.

 The change in the architecture does not imply a change in the training procedure, loss, or hyperparameters.
 In fact, the only thing we actually add is one multi-head self-attention layer to the shared encoder (plus the two residual connections).